Why should I apply?

 Yes.
 Editing an application requires you to unsubmit your application.
 You must re-submit your application before the opportunity closes to be considered for the opportunity.
 Please ensure that the application status shows as Submitted - complete in your dashboard by the deadline.

-If you have requested a recommendation from someone previously, he/she will get another request for recommendation and will have the option to reuse the prior recommendation or customize the recommendation for this opportunity.
+If you have requested a recommendation from someone previously, they will get another request for recommendation and will have the option to reuse the prior recommendation or customize the recommendation for this opportunity.

 No, all recommendations must be submitted via Zintellect.
-If your recommender has problems submitting a recommendation on your behalf, please ask him/her to contact us at OTT-EP@orise.orau.gov.
+If your recommender has problems submitting a recommendation on your behalf, please ask them to contact us at OTT-Internships@orise.orau.gov.

 No. Candidates must be enrolled during the Spring term to participate in the program.
 You must provide proof of enrollment during Spring academic term at the time appointment is accepted.